syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/01.identity-and-access/docs.en.md

 Typically every customer will have one or more users (for every team member), and one or more projects.
 Users can have access to all customer projects, or only to a subset of projects if required.

 We manage projects, users, groups and roles for you.
-Please contact the [Cloud-Support (cloudsupport@syseleven.de)](../../06.Support/default.en.md) if you happen to require changes to your projects, users or groups.
+Please contact the [Support (support@syseleven.de)](../../06.Support/default.en.md) if you happen to require changes to your projects, users or groups.

 ### Projects

-Every cloud resource, like virtual machines, belong to a certain project.
+Every cloud resource, like virtual machines, belongs to a certain project.
 It might be good practice to separate unrelated pieces of infrastructure into different projects.
+If you need separate projects, please contact the [Support (support@syseleven.de)](../../06.Support/default.en.md).

 ### Groups

 By default, we create one group for read-only access and one group for read-write access for every project.
-If you have special requirements, please contact the [Cloud-Support (cloudsupport@syseleven.de)](../../06.Support/default.en.md).
+If you have special requirements, please contact the [Support (support@syseleven.de)](../../06.Support/default.en.md).

 ### Roles